betaglot/plantabeta/docs/reference/Via/ViaOverview.md

 - Via is Superimposed onto Eco.
 - `IsPlanted(Eco{})`
-    - Look to see if an EcoObject is planted
+    - Look to see if an EcoElement is planted

 ## Update your Via